When your baby or infant has a feverFever - infant; Fever - baby

-- Do not give your child too much fruit or apple juice.
-Dilute these drinks by making them one half water and one half juice.
+- DO NOT give your child too much fruit or apple juice.
+Dilute these drinks by making them half water and half juice.

-Children who are ill usually tolerate bland foods better.
-A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
+Children who are ill often tolerate bland foods better.
+A bland diet includes foods that are soft, not very spicy, and low in fiber.
 You may try:

 Treating Your Child's Fever

-Do NOT bundle up a child with blankets or extra clothes, even if your child has the chills.
-This may keep their fever from coming down, or make it higher.
+DO NOT bundle up a child with blankets or extra clothes, even if the child has the chills.
+This may keep the fever from coming down, or make it go higher.

 - Try one layer of lightweight clothing, and one lightweight blanket for sleep.

 - The room should be comfortable, not too hot or too cool.
 If the room is hot or stuffy, a fan may help.